Skip to content

 two little boys playing in fall leaves in a park

-When temperatures cool off and those “-ber” months roll in, it’s hard not to start thinking about the type of fall activities for families that you, as a parent, can easily incorporate into your weekends and school breaks.
+When temperatures cool down and those "-ber" months roll in, it’s the perfect time to plan fall family activities that you, as a parent, can easily incorporate into your weekends or school breaks.

-A classic fall activity that never loses its appeal is decorating a pumpkin.
-To start, you and your children can head to a pumpkin patch or preferred grocery store to pick out a few gourds.
-Then, visit an arts and crafts store like Michaels or JOANN for paints, brushes, and whatever other craft supplies grab your attention (like googley eyes or sequins).
+First, head over to a local pumpkin patch or your preferred grocery store to pick out a few gourds.
+Then, visit an arts and crafts store like Michaels for paints, brushes, and whatever other craft supplies grab your attention (like googly eyes or sequins).

-Kids can choose from any variety of designs to decorate their pumpkins.
+Kids can choose from a variety of designs to decorate their pumpkins.
 You might suggest:

 • Zombie faces